Chart Color Schemes

 Housing

-Scullin is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Scullin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Scullin, as per the latest Census, consisted of 79.9% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Scullin stood at 27.4%, with mortgaged dwellings at 39.6% and rented ones at 33.1%.
-The median monthly mortgage repayment was $1,950, below the Australian Capital Territory average of $2,000.
-The median weekly rent was $390, compared to the Australian Capital Territory's $430.
+The dwelling structure in Scullin, as per the latest Census, consisted of 79.9% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in Scullin was at 27.4%, similar to the Australian Capital Territory, with mortgaged dwellings at 39.6% and rented ones at 33.1%.
+The median monthly mortgage repayment in Scullin was $1,950, below the Australian Capital Territory average of $2,080.
+The median weekly rent figure was $390, compared to the Australian Capital Territory's $450.
 Nationally, Scullin's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing